-People involved with wildlife and nature conservation can get important information about the state of our woodland heritage, for example, the success or otherwise of programmes to protect and maintain important habitats.
+People concerned with wildlife and nature conservation can get important information about the state of our woodland heritage, for example, the success or otherwise of programmes to conserve rare species.

 How is the information gathered?

-There are three main ways in which we gather the information that is fed into the National Forest Inventory.
+There are three main ways in which we gather the information that is fed into the inventory.

 The first source of information is aerial photography.
+From time to time we and other government organisations commission aerial photographs of woodland areas.
 These can be useful for, among other things, monitoring the expansion or reduction of woodland in the landscape.
 For example, comparing new aerial photographs with old ones can enable us to spot new areas of woodland that have been naturally regenerating, or where the woodland area has declined.

 The second is by a ground survey of a statistically random sample of 15,000 1-hectare (2.5-acre) plots of woodland scattered across England, Scotland and Wales.
 Surveyors will visit each of these plots once over the five years from 2009 to 2014 to gather a range of information about them.
 This will include recording the tree and plant species growing in the plots, their numbers, heights, density and the general condition of the woodland.
 They will return to a random sub-set of plots five years after the first visit to record any changes that have taken place.

-The third source of information is a collection of other datasets, such as remote sensing imagery (lower-resolution photos of Great Britain taken by satellite), and owners' own information about the forests.
+The third source of information is a collection of ‘other’ datasets such as remote sensing imagery (high resolution photos of GB taken by satellite), together with owner’s own information on the forests.